AnnemijndeVries/financial-model/README.md

 # financial-model
-Algoritme to predict S&amp;P500 and based on that implements a strategy to outperform buy&amp;hold strategy.
+Algoritme to predict any stock or ETF and based on that implements a strategy to outperform buy&amp;hold strategy.

 Main.py is work in progress